carterjbastian/platform_api_documentation/source/index.html.md

 This represents an accreditation event that has occurred.
 We log all events, and deliver them to you via a webhook that you can configure.
 Generally, we send events when either:

+1. An investor's status changes,
-1. A billable event occurs, or
+2. A billable event occurs, or
-2. An accreditation process is completed (successfully or otherwise)
+3. An accreditation process is completed (successfully or otherwise)

-The 3 types of events you may receive are:
+The types of events you may receive are:

 Type | Description
 --------- | -----------
+`INVESTOR_REGISTERED` | an investor account has been registered with our platform `INVESTOR_STARTED` | an investor has begun their accreditation process (fires when the investor selects their accreditation method)
+`SENT_TO_REVIEW` | an investor accreditation application has been sent to legal review (either initially or after having more information requested)
+`MORE_INFO_REQUESTED` | our legal team has requested followup info from an investor who submitted their application `BILLABLE_EVENT_FULL_REVIEW` | an investor's accreditation application has been completed and sent to legal review `BILLABLE_EVENT_LETTER_VERIFICATION` | an investor's existing accreditation letter has been sent to our team to be processed and verified
-`BILLABLE_EVENT` | an investor's accreditation application has been completed and sent to legal review `ACCREDITATION_SUCCEEDED` | an investor's accreditation application was approved, and an accreditation letter was issued `ACCREDITATION_FAILED` | an investor's accreditation application was denied or expired due to inactivity
+`ACCREDITATION_SUCCEEDED` | an investor's accreditation application was approved, and an accreditation letter was issued `ACCREDITATION_FAILED` | an investor's accreditation application was denied or expired due to inactivity